Learn to Bid on PPC Google AdWords Campaigning

 Let’s start with, What’s a Bid Price?

-Now in defintion of PPC, when you select each keyword for your PPC campaign, you can choose how much you’re willing to pay whenever a customer searches on that keyword and clicks your ad in the Google results.
+Now in the definition of PPC, when you select each keyword for your PPC campaign, you can choose, how much you’re willing to pay whenever a customer searches on that keyword and clicks your ad in the Google results.
 This is your Keyword’s maximum cost-per-click, or max CPC, bid amount.

-- The Opportunities Tab – helps you identify, which keywords is good for bid changes
+- The Opportunities Tab – helps you identify, which keywords are good for bid changes

 - The Bid Simulator – “what-if” scenarios such as: “How many more impressions would I have received if I had raised my bid by US$0.10?”

 - Enhanced CPC – a bidding feature that looks for ad auctions that are more likely to get to sales for you, and then raises your max CPC bid up to 30% (after applying any bid adjustments you’ve set) to compete harder for those clicks

 - Conversion Tracking – an advanced feature that shows you, which keywords most often lead to a given action on your website (these actions, such as a purchase or newsletter signup, are called conversions)

 - Google Keyword Planner Tool – shares bid value, competition & performance stats for your initial list of keywords that is planned to be used in Google AdWords campaign

 - First Page Bid Estimates – bid you likely need to get your ad on the first page of search results

 - Top of Page Bid Estimates – bid you likely need to get your ad among the top ad positions on the first page of search results